 Marvel over some of the most important Ancient Greece treasures while here!

-Some of the top things to see are:
+Some of the top things to see at the Acropolis museum include:

 Address: Dionysiou Areopagitou 15, Athina 117 42, Greece, admission is 5 euros ( some days out of the year are free!) and hours and dates for free admission click here!

 7. Explore the Flea Market and Streets of Plaka

 This list wouldn’t be “the best things to do in Athens” without including the exploration of the streets in Athens.
 You will find lots of great shopping and amazing local food around the Flea Market.

 Tip: Don’t forget to stop by Hans and Gretel Sweets for the most amazing waffle ice cream cones or wander down the most picturesque streets in Plaka.
 If you’re around during sunset, stop into one of the many rooftop restaurants for an amazing view of the Acropolis all lit up!

 8. Areopagus Rock for Sunset

 Finally to end my 8 best things to see in Athens is the Areopagus.
 Enjoy an amazing sunset located right below the Acropolis!
 The Areopagus rock offers panoramic views making it perfect for the most epic sunset.

 Just as an FYI, this spot is usually crowded, but with reason!
 You will find locals and tourists alike taking in the views from here.

 Best Way to Get Around Athens, Greece